What is the function of the immune system and how does it work?

 All immune cells come from precursors in the bone marrow and develop into mature cells through a series of changes that can occur in different parts of the body.
-Immune cells are in various places all throughout the body.
+Immune cells are in various places throughout the body.

 Organs of the Immune System and Their Functions

 Your immune system consists of your skin, bone marrow, bloodstream, thymus, lymphatic system, spleen, and mucosal tissue.
-White blood cells, leukocytes, are a key player in your immune system.
+White blood cells, leukocytes, are key players in your immune system.
 Found in your lymphoid organs, thymus, spleen, bone marrow, and lymph nodes, they circulate across your body through blood vessels and lymphatic vessels.
 Constantly on the prowl for pathogens and when the white blood cells notice one they multiply, along with their buddies, and overtake the intruder.
-When it comes to your skin, the harmless bacteria on your skin boosts your immune cells to fight off disease-causing microbes.
+When it comes to your skin, the harmless bacteria on your skin boost your immune cells to fight off disease-causing microbes.

-Each individual part of the body has a specific and important job to carry out for the immune system to function.
+Each part of the body has a specific and important job to carry out for the immune system to function.